A pulmonary embolism is a blood clot that travels

 to the lungs.
 Often, the clot forms in another part of the body, usually in

 the veins of the legs.
 Large clots can be fatal.
-Pulmonary embolism is estimated
+The January 11, 2006, issue

-December 3, 2003, issue of JAMA includes an article
+of JAMA includes an article about diagnosing pulmonary

 Taking oral contraceptives